HandBrake/HandBrake/gfx/icons/-Credits.md

 Note: The Green Encode / Pause Icons are remakes by jamiemlaw

-Presets2.png and Presets2@2x.png by Bradley Sepos
+# Icons by Bradley Sepos

+- Presets2
+- Preview2